auralius/CuffnCode/README.md

 | ----------------------------------------- | ----------------------------------------- |

 ## LM358
-This will be used to offset the instrumentation amplifier, giving headroom for possible undershoot or for signal that goes both ways (psotove and negative).
+This will be used to offset the instrumentation amplifier, giving headroom for possible undershoot or for signal that goes both ways (positive and negative).

 <img src="https://github.com/auralius/afe-ref-design/blob/main/images/lm358.png" width="300">

 ## AD620
 This is the instrumentation amplifier that is relatively cheap and widely available in Indonesian market.
-Review of INA333, but later suggested AD620: https://blog.robertelder.org/cjmcu-333-ina-333-instrumentation-amplifier/

 | <img src="https://github.com/auralius/afe-ref-design/blob/main/images/ad620_1.png" width="150"> | <img src="https://github.com/auralius/afe-ref-design/blob/main/images/ad620_2.png" width="150"> |
 | ----------------------------------------- | ----------------------------------------- |